Home Bound Tips to Stay in Balance

 The experts say eating warmer foods and drinking warm (teas and coffee) is best to fight the virus.
 I make food that I can create a few meals with the leftovers.
 For example, I will bake chicken with carrots and veggies, then use the extra chicken to make chicken salad or a delicious soup by adding bone broth and more vegetables, beans, or rice.

 For a healthy treat for people that are gluten and dairy-free, I have one of my easy recipes that are low in carbs and sugar.
-This delicious muffin recipe is made with an almond meal from Trader Joes.
+This delicious muffin recipe that my sister Theresa sent me is made with an almond meal from Trader Joe’s.
 These muffins are great for the whole family.
-Here is the simple recipe that makes plenty of muffins.
-Let me know what you think.
+Here is the simple recipe that makes plenty of muffins t Let me know what you think.

 Gluten and Grain-Free Muffins